metason/SpatialReasoner/README.md

 public enum SectorSchema {
-    case fixed // use specified fix lenght for extruding area case dimension // use same dimension as object multiplied with factor case perimeter // use area perimeter multiplied with factor case area // use area multiplied with factor case nearby // use nearby settings for extruding case wide // use fix wide
+    case fixed // use specified fix lenght for extruding area case dimension // use same dimension as object multiplied with factor case perimeter // use base perimeter multiplied with factor case area // use area multiplied with factor case nearby // use nearby settings for extruding case wide // use fix wide